 Full-board accommodation is provided.
 We have two nights at the Gokarna Forest Lodge (Meridien Hotel), Kathmandu, one night at the Janka Resort, Paro, one night at Ura, four nights at Yongkhola, one night at Chumey Nature Resort, two nights at the Yangkhil Resort, Trongsa, one night at Phobjika, two nights near Punakha and two nights back at the Janka Resort, Paro.
 Hotels are all of a good standard, with private facilities en suite.
 There is no camping.

 All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with dinner on 31st, ending with lunch on 16th), soft drinks at meal times, bottled water throughout, local transport by mini-coach, park entrance fees, Bhutan visa, domestic and international flights.

 Travel insurance.
 Cost of obtaining a Nepalese visa (approx. US$40).
 Items of a personal nature, alcoholic drinks, laundry.

 Return flights from London Heathrow to Kathmandu using the scheduled services of Qatar Airways, then to Paro using Druk Air.
-Outbound flight departs mid-evening, return flight arrives back early afternoon.
+Outbound flight departs mid-evening, return flight arrives back early morning.
 Domestic flights from Manchester and other UK airports are available on this tour.
 See booking form for details.